Table of Contents

 At the same time, celiac disease is usually associated with other types of auto-immune diseases.
 For example, you might develop it if you have:

-People who eat a lot of foods containing gluten can also develop celiac disease at some point in the future.
+People who eat a lot of foods containing gluten and have a genetic predisposition can also develop celiac disease at some point in the future.

 Keep in mind that an excessive amount of gluten introduced in the body can increase the likelihood of having this problem.
 Therefore, limiting your consumption of foods which contain gluten puts you at a lower risk of developing it.